-Wage & Hour Div., U.S. Dep't of Labor Des Moines District Office Federal Building 210 Walnut Street, Room 643 Des Moines, IA 50309-2407 Phone: 515-284-4625 www.dol.gov/whd/
+Wage & Hour Division, U.S. Department of Labor Des Moines District Office Federal Building 210 Walnut Street, Room 643 Des Moines, IA 50309-2407

 Workers also have the right to file their own case in federal or state court, without the assistance of the Department of Labor.
 If the amount owed is under \$5,000, the claim can be filed in small claims court (state court).
-Low-wage workers may be entitled to representation at no cost by Iowa Legal Aid.
+Low-wage workers may be entitled to representation at no cost by lowa Legal Aid.
 Workers who are represented by private attorneys can request that their legal fees in a successful case be paid by the employer.